 In October 2017, H. H. Sheikh Mohammed bin Rashid, launched the initiative of ‘One Million Arab Coders'.
 The initiative seeks to provide free online training to one million young Arabs, equip them with the knowledge of coding and programming and prepare them for job opportunities in a knowledge and ICT-based economy.

-The UAE launched Madrasa, a free eLearning platform that provides 5,000 free Arabised videos in general science, math, biology, chemistry and physics.
+The UAE launched Madrasa, a free eLearning platform that provides 5,000 free videos translated in Arabic covering the subjects of general science, math, biology, chemistry and physics.
 The initiative aims to create a new generation of qualified Arab researchers, scientists, innovators and inventors capable of building knowledge-based societies.
-The platform also establishes the foundations of self-learning and methodology, along with the traditional educational institution.
+The platform also establishes the foundations of self-learning methodology, along with the traditional educational institution.

 EmiratesSkills is an initiative of Abu Dhabi Centre for Technical and Vocational Education and Training (ACTVET).
 It aims to improve the competency levels of the UAE’s youth and prepare them for the future skills and a sustainable knowledge–based economy.
 Its activities are focused on raising the awareness of career-based technical and vocational education among young Emiratis by organising competitions, events, training programmes and technical career activities.